alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 ```
 npm install
 ```
 The install may take about a minute.
-Whilst installing it may `WARN` about some items - this is ok.
-As long as there are no `ERROR`s you can continue.
+Whilst installing, it may `WARN` about some items - this is ok.
+As long as there are no `ERROR`s, you can continue.

 <a href="run-the-kit.md" class="button">Next (run the kit)</a>